Made Local Magazine exists . . .

-Made Local Magazine brings stories that reflect our local economy, with a special focus on the rich bounty of agriculture and food and beverage production.
+Made Local Magazine tells stories that reflect our local economy, with a special focus on the rich bounty of agriculture, and food and beverage production.
 Sonoma County is blessed with some of the best local markets, restaurants, and food and beverage companies in the world.
-We also support an amazing selection of local farms, ranches, manufacturers and artisans of all types.
+We also have an amazing selection of local farms, ranches, manufacturers and artisans of all types.

 When it’s time to eat, shop at your local grocers and restaurants, look for the Made Local label, and support your local producers with your purchases.

-Made Local – Better food, better for the economy, and better for you!
+Made Local – Better for the economy, better for you!

 The Sonoma County Food Action Plan

 The Sonoma County Food System Alliance’s Food Action Plan isn’t a sexy document.
 It’s a compilation of facts and figures about food production, local resources, human need, consumer stats, and social justice.